JohnSpahr/PreBook/README.md

 # PreBook
 A simple Facebook Client for webOS!
-(Works June 2020)
+(Works July 2020)

 Created by John Spahr.
 Available under the MIT License.